Don’t panic, there’s nothing to worry about: just some general information about the schedule and logistics for Pedal of Honour on Saturday May 11.

 THE ALFORD ARMS

 We start from the Alford Arms , which is located just outside Berkhamsted in Frithsden.
 If you haven’t visited the Alford before you should probably check directions HERE.
 Parking will be extremely limited at the Alford Arms and to be frank they like to save the spaces for paying customers, so wherever possible please get a lift or share a journey to the start.
-It is possible to park in Berkhamsted alongside the Castle and ride up to the start, which not only makes things easier for us, but also gives you a nice warm up.
+It is possible to park for free in Berkhamsted alongside the Castle and ride up to the start, which not only makes things easier for us, but also gives you a nice warm up.
 For all you locals – ride your bike here you lazy arses, it’ll be a good warm up.
 The toilets in the pub will be open, but will be busy, so maybe – ahem – have a little think about that before you set off …..

 By now you should all have looked at the course on the WEBSITE and figured out the general direction.
 But rest assured we will be signing the route thoroughly so you can focus on enjoying the ride.
 It’s possible that some scruffy oiks will have taken signs down the day before, but we’ll check that on the day.
 The routes are available as a download via RideWithGPS.
 We will release final route downloads for Garmin next week once we’ve checked there are no roadworks or road closures planned etc.

 There will be vehicles following us round to support the riders.
 Telephone numbers to call in case of emergencies are printed on your stamp cards in case of getting lost or suffering mechanical problems.
 Sadly, our support staff do not offer bail, counselling or philosophical advice, however they are trained firstaiders and can deal with minor abrasions etc. For anything else they will use a phone and call in the cavalry.
-The vehicles will also carry bike tools, pumps, inner tubes, puncture repair outfits and refreshments, but it will probably be easier if you are carrying a repair kit yourself because it may take some for the support vehicle to get to you.
+The vehicles will also carry bike tools, pumps, inner tubes, puncture repair outfits and refreshments, but it will probably be easier if you are carrying a repair kit yourself because it may take a while for the support vehicle to get to you.

 You’re never too far away from one of the lovely pubs on this route.
 Please take your time at each stop.
 The staff are looking forward to seeing you and will be disappointed if you race past, so please stop, enjoy a refreshment of your choice (but taken responsibly, right?) and take your time.
 It’s not a race.